-Women Who Tech: Craig Newmark Announce Winners of the Women Startup Challenge
+Women Who Tech: Craig Newmark Announce Winners Of The Women Startup Challenge

-Women Who Tech, a national nonprofit working in partnership with craigslist founder Craig Newmark to break down barriers to women in the tech industry, recently announced the winners of the Women Startup Challenge Virtual Reality and Artificial Intelligence “Shark Tank-style” at Google’s New York campus in Chelsea.
+Women Who Tech, a national nonprofit working in partnership with Craigslist founder Craig Newmark to break down barriers to women in the tech industry, recently announced the winners of the Women Startup Challenge Virtual Reality and Artificial Intelligence “Shark Tank-style” at Google’s New York campus in Chelsea.

-According to the official press release, Didimo of Clayton, California, received the grand prize – a grant of $50,000 from the Craig Newmark Philanthropic Fund as well as $15,000 in legal services from Paul Hastings LLP.
+According to the official press release, Didimo of Clayton, California, received the grand prize – a grant of $50,000 from the Craig Newmark Philanthropic Fund, as well as $15,000 in legal services from Paul Hastings LLP.

 “We are grateful to Women Who Tech for believing in our mission and helping bring Didimo to the whole world.
 It was an exciting night, preparing the pitch for the event was enriching, and we were given the opportunity of sharing why we build Didimo with everyone.
-It has been an honor to share the stage with other amazing companies,” Didimo Co-founder Veronica Orvalho said in a statement.
+It has been an honor to share the stage with other amazing companies,” Didimo co-founder Veronica Orvalho said in a statement.

 Thank you @KSuzJ for capturing this moment – my smile says it all! #womenstartupchallenge @Google @GoogleCampuses @WomenWhoTech #mydidimo pic.twitter.com/88izVCytq7